Art & Creative Media, Bachelor of Fine Arts

 Advanced drawing courses are meant to develop a student's abilities in drawing to a high level of competence using a variety of drawing media.

-In painting, students are led through projects which enhance their confidence and ease in use of both acrylic and oil media.
+In painting, students are led through projects which enhance their confidence and ease in the use of a variety of media.
 As their skills develop, they are guided in developing content and style, while continuing to apply principles of color and composition.
 Intermediate and advanced students work in close proximity to beginners sharing ideas and approaches.
-They also have the opportunity to work on collaborative mural projects. -
+They also have the opportunity to work on collaborative mural projects and other exhibitions. -

 3D Art + Sculpture

-The sculpture/site art emphasis offers a unique opportunity to develop a strong understanding of the materials and processes of sculpture, and then to use this sculptural language to address actual situations.
+The sculpture and site art emphasis offers a unique opportunity to develop a strong understanding of the materials and processes of sculpture, and then to use this sculptural language to address actual situations.

 Presentation skills such as computer-enhanced graphics, models, video utilization, and written proposals are taught along with traditional sculpting techniques.
 In tackling complex site and content issues while creating sculptural forms, students gain valuable experience and self-confidence.
 This approach prepares students to successfully take on sculptural commissions from a wide range of architectural and community arts sources soon after graduation.